 - A proactive digital marketing effort.
 A strong website is not productive if you are not getting the traffic to it.
 Consider reaching out to a digital marketing consultant to discover ways you can drive engaged customers to your site.

 - A consistent social media presence.
-Social media is often the gold mine for spreading buzz about your business or a specific product.
+Social media is often the gold mine for spreading the buzz about your business or a specific product.
 Every “like” and “share” is free advertising at its finest.
-Also, your continued social media engagement projects that you are a dynamic business that is always on the front lines of their customers’ interests.
+Also, your continued social media engagement projects that you are a dynamic business that is always on the front lines of its customers’ interests.

 If you already have a website for your business, how is it performing?
 If last season left your sales feeling flat, you may want to solicit opinions on what people do or do not like about it.
 For example, is it your products that they are passing up, or is something about the appearance and navigation of your site that are turning your clients off?
 Do you need better pictures, more extensive product descriptions, or a more intuitive layout?
 All of these questions can help improve your site to capture more sales.

 As you approach this holiday season, you know how vital e-commerce is to your sales and marketing efforts, but with this new portal comes another challenge for business owners: secure payment processing.
 The busy holiday season is also a time when fraud and theft reach their highest levels.
-Credit card transaction security requires you to know the warning signs for e-commerce fraud, such as unusually large orders, orders in rapid succession, and different shipping and billing addresses, and more.
+Credit card transaction security requires you to know the warning signs for e-commerce fraud, such as unusually large orders, orders in rapid succession, different shipping and billing addresses, and more.
 Rather than lose both inventory and consumer trust, you need to work with your IT professional and merchant account provider to ensure your site is safe and secure.

 Meanwhile, Back at Your Brick and Mortar Location

 While e-commerce often dominates holiday sales, you still will experience the increased foot traffic to your location, and you want to have the staff and technology to streamline the customer experience.
 You can instantly add payment terminals through mobile credit card processing solutions.
 Imagine your sales associates being able to check out customers anywhere, or being able to open additional check-out lines without having to add new and bulky equipment.
 With very little investment, you can bring mobile processing to your location, and effortlessly adapt to the increased traffic at your location.
-The beauty of these simple tools is that you leverage the latest payment processing technologies that not only promote efficiency, but they also give you more control and flexibility in your operations.
+The beauty of these simple tools is that you leverage the latest payment processing technologies that not only promote efficiency but also give you more control and flexibility in your operations.

-While the holiday seasons will continue to give us insight on how consumer shopping habits evolve, you now have the power to adapt your current strategies to meet challenges head on.
+While the holiday seasons will continue to give us insight into how consumer shopping habits evolve, you now have the power to adapt your current strategies to meet challenges head-on.
 Every season is an opportunity to learn, adapt, grow, and envision what you want for the future of your brand.
 Don’t get bogged down in the rush, but rather use this season as a way to gain invaluable information and feedback so that you continue to reach new customers and retain your current following.
 As a trusted provider of competitive merchant accounts and credit card processing risk management solutions, AVPS is here to help.
 If you need to learn more about an e-commerce merchant account, secure payment processing, or mobile processing solutions, we are here for you.
-To learn more, and to get started on your holidays sales strategy, contact AVPS today at (800) 719-9198!
+To learn more, and to get started on your holiday sales strategy, contact AVPS today at (800) 719-9198!